-The Board of Directors has delegated to the Equity Incentive Committee, which in 2022 consisted of Brian C. Faith, our President and Chief Executive Officer and Elias Nader, Chief Financial Officer and Senior Vice President of Finance, the authority to: (i) approve the grant of options to purchase Company stock to employees other than executive officers and certain other individuals, up to a limit of 40,000 shares per option grant; (ii) approve the award of restricted stock units (RSUs) based on dollar value maximums in accordance with guidelines established by the Committee, with inputs from Radford Consulting, up to a maximum dollar value of \$100,000 for the top non-executive job level; (iii) grant refresh options or RSUs to employees other than executive officers and certain other individuals, subject to the approval of the total number of such refresh options or RSUs by the Board of Directors or the Compensation Committee; and (iv) amend options as authorized by the Board of Directors.
+The Board of Directors has delegated to the Equity Incentive Committee, which in2023 consisted of Brian C. Faith, our President and Chief Executive Officer, and Timothy Saxe, our Chief Technology Officer and Senior Vice President of Engineering, the authority to: (i) approve the grant of options to purchase Company stock to employees other than executive officers and certain other individuals, up to a limit of 40,000 shares per option grant; (ii) approve the award of restricted stock units (RSUs) based on dollar value maximums in accordance with guidelines established by the Committee, with inputs from Radford Consulting, up to a maximum dollar value of \$100,000 for the top non-executive job level; (iii) grant refresh options or RSUs to employees other than executive officers and certain other individuals, subject to the approval of the total number of such refresh options or RSUs by the Board of Directors or the Compensation Committee; and (iv) amend options as authorized by the Board of Directors.

-The Board of Directors held a total of five meetings and acted by unanimous written consent three times during 2022.
-During 2022, no incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors held during his or her term as a director and (ii) the total number of meetings held by all committees of the Board of Directors on which such director served during his or her term on such committee.
+The Board of Directors held a total of five meetings and acted by unanimous written consent two times during 2023.
+During 2023, no incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors held during his or her term as a director and (ii) the total number of meetings held by all committees of the Board of Directors on which such director served during his or her term on such committee.

 QuickLogic expects its directors to attend its annual meetings absent a valid reason.
-All then-current directors attended the May 10, 2022 Annul Meeting of Stockholders.
+All then-current directors attended theMay 17, 2023 Annual Meeting of Stockholders.